jordymeow/ai-engine/readme.txt

 * Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
 * Generate fresh and engaging content for your site
-* Explore the AI Playground for a variety of tools like translation, correction, and ChatGPT-style discussions
+* Explore the AI Playground for a variety of tools like translation, correction, SEO, etc
 * Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
 * Quickly brainstorm new titles and excerpts for your posts